ngaretou/usfm_bible/README.md

 ## To do:
 ### Minimal
-- In today’s update, when a user chooses another version in column, the previous version’s book titles remain in the drop-down menu.
+- Copy Ps 62.2 or 3 - the resulting paste only pastes the first line
 - Box database

 ### Maximal